arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 variable_name = Value
 ```

-To run an example script within the Python® shell, consider using following command:
+To run an example script within the Python® shell, consider using the following command:

 ```bash
 with open('example_script.py', 'r') as file:
 ...     exec(file.read())
 ```

-If you prefer traditional methods of execution, following command can be used:
+If you prefer traditional methods of execution, the following command can be used:

 ```bash
 python3 example_script.py